16Bitt/xforth/readme.md

 Overview
 --------
 Xforth is intended to ease the use of FORTH on modern systems.
 It has a tiny codebase, and adding more native features easily is a priority.
-It is not ANSI compliant, however it is designed in a way that I beleive to be superior, in both minimalism and ease of use.
+It is not ANSI compliant, however it is designed in a way that I believe to be superior, in both minimalism and ease of use.

 Goals
 -----
--Simplicity
+* Simplicity
--Efficiency
+* Efficiency
--Minimalism
+* Minimalism

 Prerequisites
 -------------